MEGAN: Multi-Explanation Graph Attention Network: Multi-Explanation Graph Attention Network

 \subsection{Explanation Co-Training}

-With the architecture as explained up to this point, there is no mechanism yet to ensure that individual explanation channels learn the appropriate explanations according to their intended interpretation (for example positive/negative evidence).
-We use a special explanation co-training procedure to guide explanations to develop according to pre-determined interpretations.
+With the architecture as explained up to this point, there is no mechanism yet to ensure that individual explanation channels learn the appropriate explanations according to their intended interpretation (for example positive vs negative evidence).
+We use a special explanation co-training procedure to guide the individual explanation channels to develop according to pre-determined interpretations.
 This is illustrated in Figure \ref{fig:train-step}.
-For this purpose, the loss function consists of two parts: The prediction and the explanation part.
-The explanation part is based only on the node importances produced by the network.
+For this purpose, the loss function consists of two parts: The prediction loss and the explanation loss.
+The explanation loss is based only on the node importance tensor produced by the network.
 A global sum pooling operation is used to turn the importance values of each separate channel into a single \textit{alternate output tensor} $\hat{\mathbf{Y}} \in \mathbb{R}^{B \times K}$, where $B$ is the training batch size.
-This alternate output tensor is then used to solve an approximation of the original prediction problem: This can be seen as a reduction of the problem into a set of $K$ separate subgraph counting problems, where each of those only uses the subset of training batch samples that aligns with the respective channel's intended interpretation.
+This alternate output tensor is then used to solve an approximation of the original prediction problem: This can be seen as a reduction of the problem into a set of $K$ separate and independent subgraph counting problems, where each of those only uses the subset of training batch samples that aligns with the respective channel's intended interpretation.